Peritoneal dialysis: Comparison to hemodialysis

 Compared to hemodialysis, peritoneal dialysis (PD) has several potential advantages: it allows greater lifestyle flexibility for patients, may preserve residual kidney function to a greater extent, and produces fewer changes in blood pressure due to the continuous nature of fluid removal, thus making it more suitable for patients with cardiorenal syndrome or cardiac instability.
 Also, phosphate compounds are better removed on PD, but large amounts of albumin are removed which requires constant monitoring of nutritional status.

 PD also has potential disadvantages, including a higher risk of dyslipidemia, a tendency to exacerbate hyperglycemia (due to the exogenous glucose load) and additional responsibilities for patients and families.

 The costs of PD are generally lower than those of HD in most parts of the world; this cost advantage is most apparent in high-income countries.
 There is insufficient research to adequately compare the risks and benefits between CAPD and APD; a Cochrane Review of three small clinical trials found no difference in clinically important outcomes (i.e. morbidity or mortality) for patients with end stage renal disease, nor was there any advantage in preserving the functionality of the kidneys.
 The results suggested APD may have psychosocial advantages for younger patients and those who are employed or pursuing an education.

 Society and culture

 Economics

 The cost of dialysis treatment is related to how wealthy the country is.
-In the United States peritoneal dialysis costs the government about $53,400 per person per year.
+In the United States, peritoneal dialysis costs the government about $53,400 per patient per year.